beny23/myblog/content/posts/agile_india_2022_speaker_interview_questions_3.md

 These days a lot of people's home internet connection is actually faster than in the office.
 Maybe I'm over-generalising based on my experience which could be quite localised.
 But I do think that often people's own equipment is better than what's provided in the office.
-I know I prepare my own laptop to a company provided one that is loaded with corporate virus scanners, endpoint protection and 15 other bits of software that run in the background and make an expensive laptop feel rather pedestrian.
+I know I prefer my own laptop to a company provided one that is loaded with corporate virus scanners, endpoint protection and 15 other bits of software that run in the background and make an expensive laptop feel rather pedestrian.